Notgamer07/FRT/README.md

 * Add dynamic creation of arthmatic question (probably will use code from Math-Game repo of mine.)
 * Add image of player and more features.

-**IF you have read this till now and are infurated by this and Please consider me for internship at your place as** 🥹🥹🥹
+**IF you have read this till now and are infurated by this and Please consider me for internship at your workplace. ** 🥹🥹🥹
 📧 Email: [jagrath07@gmail.com](mailto:jagrath07@gmail.com)